DataDog/integrations-core/sonarqube/README.md

 You can configure how your components are discovered with the `components_discovery` parameter.

 `limit`
-: Maximum number of items to be auto discovered.
+: Maximum number of items to be autodiscovered.
 **Default value**: `10`

 `include`
-: Mapping of regular expressions keys and component config values that will be auto discovered.
+: Mapping of regular expression keys and component config values to autodiscover.
 **Default value**: empty map

 `exclude`
-: List of regular expressions with the patterns of components that will not be auto discovered.
+: List of regular expressions with the patterns of components to exclude from autodiscovery.
 **Default value**: empty list

 **Examples**: